xpheal/Deep-Learning/CNN_JAVA/README.md

 This folder contains a convolutional neural network written from scratch in JAVA.
 This is written for a Deep Neural Network class.
 The code is written to be easily understandable than efficient.

+Results of the classifier can be found in [Result_Analysis.pdf](https://github.com/xpheal/Deep-Learning/blob/master/CNN_JAVA/Result_Analysis.pdf)

 Classes in CNNClassifier.java:
 1) CNNetwork: Convolutional Neural Network, controls all the layers, input, output, feedforward, backpropagation
 2) NeuralNetwork: A complete neural network, used for the hiddenlayer and outputlayer of the CNN